happy-co/programmable-video/example/README.md

 13. Finally hit `Continue to the console`

 ### Run the application
-Before opening XCode, run `flutter build ios` from the `example` directory.
+Before opening XCode, run `flutter build ios --debug` from the `example` directory.

 Connect a device and/or emulator and run the Flutter application on it.
 Join the same room on several devices to talk with each other.